 Photo: Ivo Scholz/Swiss Tourism

-While the debate around fondue is filled with thorny issues like the question of what sort of cheese you should use, whether it is OK to eat fondue in summer or if you should add white wine or kirsch schnapps (cherry brandy) to the mix, the underlying three-step principle is pretty basic: buy some fondue cheese, melt it, then eat it.
+While the debate around fondue is beset with thorny issues like the question of what sort of cheese you should use, or if you should add white wine or kirsch schnapps (cherry brandy) to the mix, the underlying three-step principle is pretty basic: buy some fondue cheese, melt it, then eat it.
 In short, fondue is Swiss efficiency and simplicity at its best.
 It could just be the easiest national dish in the world to make.
 Plus it is fun to eat.